-At each next step of AC, the algorithm searches the current set of clusters to identify the two most similar ones v, uthat can be merged into a new cluster denoted by $v \cup u$ .
-In our example, the substrings of the first and the third cluster differ only in the operands that reside in their 4-th and 8-th positions.
+At each next step of AC, the algorithm searches the current set of clusters to identify the two most similar ones v, u that can be merged into a new cluster denoted by $v \cup u$.
+In our example, the substrings of the first and the third cluster differ only in the operands that reside in their fourth and eighth positions.
 These clusters can be merged into a new cluster that contains the aforementioned substrings.
-Moreover, the 4th and 8-th rows of the $\theta{v\cup u}$ matrix comprise two non-zero valued elements.
-Consequently, the $\theta{v \cup U}$ matrix represents a parameterized pattern of the two substrings, which contains two wildcards in place of its 4-th and 8-th elements.
+Moreover, the fourth and eighth rows of the $\theta{v\cup u}$ matrix comprise two nonzero valued elements.
+Consequently, the $\theta{v\cup u}$ matrix represents a parameterized pattern of the two substrings, which contains two wildcards in place of its fourth and eighth elements.
 A similar merge takes place in the third step of the algorithm.
-Let w be the 4-th leaf cluster from the left of Figure 2(b).
+Let w be the fourth leaf cluster from the left of Fig. 2b.
 This cluster is merged with the one created in the previous step into a new one that is still represented by the parameterized pattern created in the previous step.